jdeolive/geotools-old/spike/web/sphinx/source/documentation.rst

 --------

-Visit the :ref:`examples` section for tutorial notes and source code that illustrate some of the common uses of GeoToools.
+Visit the :ref:`examples` section for tutorial notes and source code that illustrate some of the common uses of GeoTools.

 Reference
 ---------